-All of the Credit Union's revenue from contracts with customers in the scope of Topic 606 is recognized in Noninterest Income.
-The following table presents the Credit Union's sources of Noninterest Income for the years ended December 31:
+All of the Credit Union's revenue from contracts with customers in the scope of Topic 606 is recognized in noninterest income.
+The following table presents the Credit Union's sources of noninterest income for the years ended December 31:

 Years Ended December 31,

-2023 2022
+2024 2023

+NONINTEREST INCOME

-NONINTEREST INCOME In-scope of Topic 606
+In scope of Topic 606

-Fees and charges on deposit and transaction accounts \$ 5,477 \$ 4,854
+Fees and charges on deposit and transaction accounts \$ 5,925 \$ 5,477

-Interchange income 10,450 10,309
+Interchange income 10,806 10,450

-Other noninterest income ^(a) 4,792 6,448
+Other noninterest income ^(a) 5,726 4,792

-20,719 21,611

-Not in-scope of Topic 606
+Not in scane of Tonic 606 22,457 20,719

-Fees and charges on loan accounts 547 515
+Not in scope of Topic 606 Fees and charges on loan accounts 581 547

-Gain on sales of loans held-for-sale 280 794
+Gain on sales of loans held for sale 246 280

-Gain on sale of premises and equipment - 1,718

-Other noninterest income (b) 1,518 1,938
+Other noninterest income (b) 1,933 1,518

-Total noninterest income \$ 23,064 \$ 26,576
+Total noninterest income \$ 25,217 \$ 23,064

-(a) Includes Automated Teller Machine (ATM) fees, insurance commissions, and investment services income.
+- (a) Includes Automated Teller Machine (ATM) fees, insurance commissions, and investment services income. - (b) Includes net loan servicing income, gain on mortgage loan derivatives, and income on life insurance policies.

-Fees and charges - The Credit Union earns fees on deposit and transaction accounts related to fee income for periodic service charges on deposit accounts and transaction based fees such as those related to overdrafts, ATM charges, and wire transfer fees.
-Performance obligations for periodic service charges on deposit accounts are typically short-term in nature and are generally satisfied on a monthly basis, while performance obligations for other transaction based fees are typically satisfied at a point in time (which may consist of only a few moments to perform the service or transaction) with no further obligations on behalf of the Credit Union to the member.
+Fees and charges - The Credit Union earns fees on deposit and transaction accounts related to fee income for periodic service charges on deposit accounts and transaction-based fees such as those related to overdrafts, ATM charges, and wire transfer fees.
+Performance obligations for periodic service charges on deposit accounts are typically short-term in nature and are generally satisfied on a monthly basis, while performance obligations for other transaction-based fees are typically satisfied at a point in time (which may consist of only a few moments to perform the service or transaction) with no further obligations on behalf of the Credit Union to the member.
 Periodic service charges are generally collected monthly directly from the member's deposit account and at the end of a statement cycle, while transaction-based service charges are typically collected at the time of or soon after the service is performed.